 Today, as Hazel Watson

 of NHS England notes, “person centred care at its best” applies to people of all ages and all abilities—especially when they’re vulnerable.

-The shift toward person centered care is indeed continuing in many environments, from long-term care facilities to schools, EDs, and psych units.
+The shift toward person-centeredness is indeed continuing in many environments, from long-term care facilities to schools, EDs, and psych units.
 Particularly in behavioral health, the focus is shifting to a recovery-model framework that’s trauma-sensitive and trauma-informed.
 In dementia care, CMS recently added new final rules for long-term care facilities that include a section on Comprehensive Person-Centered Care Planning

 .
 PCC is also making its way into hospital security